sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 Creating exceptions with multiple seats is a great way to manage event-based marketplaces.

-By removing the default plan entry inputs, you can set the default plan to always be created with 0 seats.
+By removing all default plan entries, you can set the default plan to always be created with 0 seats.
 Providers can then add availability exceptions with a number of seats to open certain events to bookings.

 This way, a service provider can use a single listing to organize